 - BUILT: 1851

-The second assembly hall that you must visit is the Cantonese Assembly Hall, built in 1851 by the people from Guangdong (Canton) province.
-It was originally dedicated to the Goddess Thien Hau (protects sailors), but later changed to honor God Quan Cong (protects people from harm and misfortune).
+The hall, a significant historical landmark, was built in 1851 by the people from Guangdong (Canton) province.
+Originally dedicated to the Goddess Thien Hau (protects sailors), it was later changed to honor God Quan Cong (protects people from harm and misfortune).

 3.3.
 Assembly Hall of the Hainan Chinese Congregation